-(Nothing, I mean nothing stands between the Boss and her “sarong” when it comes to bedtime which soon follows suite once she had her milk.
-We usually bring backups in case we misplace her favorite sarong)
+(Nothing, I mean nothing stands between my kid and her favourite “sarong” when it comes to bedtime which soon follows suite once she had her milk.
+We usually bring backups in case we misplace her favourite sarong)

 Ha, I am sure everyone has his / hers favourite blanket or pillow when they were small.
 I can’t recall if I had one when I was small (I don’t think so) but my sister had her “bantal busuk” (pillow) even after she had grown up.
 One day, my mom had to throw it away after the pillow had turned black in colour despite many attempts to wash it.
 We were convinced that it would have made a great place for virologists to discover new species.